How to Choose a Mortgage Lender in New York: Ultimate Guide

 The lower your credit, the higher the premium.

-However, it's worth keeping in mind that some banks may offer special programs where you can avoid getting PMI even with as little down as 3%.
+However, it's worth remembering that some banks may offer special programs where you can avoid getting PMI even with as little down as 3%.
 So, you'll need to do a little shopping around.

 What Are Mortgage Points and How Can They Help Me?